 There are many moon superstitions and myths, many of them very ancient.
 We are fascinated by lunar lore, so come and explore how our ancestors saw the Moon and the stories they created around it

 Helen Duncan was a famous British spiritualist medium who was convicted as a witch during World War II.
 But was she a fraud and did her prosecution warrant using the Witchcraft Act of 1735?

-Harry Price was one of the pioneers of psychical research and investigated many hauntings and debunked fraudulent mediums and psychics.
-So find out more about this famous early ghost hunter
+Harry Price was one of the pioneers of psychical research.
+He investigated many hauntings and was known for debunking fraudulent mediums and psychics.
+Find out more about this famous early ghost hunter!

 Could Black Shuck, the phantom black hound which haunts East Anglia, have been a real dog?
 Will the dog skeleton excavated by archaeologists prove to be that of the legendary hell hound?